hot-meal/ubuntu-demo/README.md

 #  Ubuntu Demo

-A clone of Ubuntu 20 built with React and Next.js.
+A interactive clone of Ubuntu built with React and Next.js.

 [View Demo](https://hot-meal.github.io/ubuntu-demo/)